 The power and driver components are located behind the Score digits on the right side of the scoreboard cabinet.
 This is typically the Home Score position.
 If your scoreboard includes a ScoreLink RF receiver unit, it will be accessible just to the left of the same Score display.
 If your scoreboard includes Electronic Team Names, power and driver components are located behind the ETN displays.

-The internally mounted Horn is positioned in the middle of the cabinet, near the bottom.
-The horn is attached to a plate, which may be removed from the face of the scoreboard display.
+The internally mounted Horn is positioned in the lower left corner of the cabinet.
+It is attached to a plate that can be removed from the face of the scoreboard display.
+The next section of this document discusses removing and replacing LED digit assemblies.
+Immediately below, the illustration shows what you will find behind the digits.